JayKickliter/Multirate.jl/README.md

 ## Streaming ##

 To use `Multirate`'s streaming filter functionality, you must first create a filter object.
 Every time you call `filt` with that object, the filtering processes picks up where it left off.
-This is good for processing large vectors from a file, or filtering an stream of samples with indefinite length.
+This is good for processing large vectors from a file, or filtering a stream of samples of indefinite length.

 Each filter object is of type `FIRFilter{Tk<:FIRKernel}`.
 There are four subtypes of `FIRKernel`: